 Layering normal T-shirts with thermals was also popular, and a good way to keep warm, so I recommend packing a variety of T’s as well.

 A knitted or leather pair of gloves always come in handy when it is bitterly cold outside!
-I had a pair of inner gloves as well as a pair of thermal gloves that worked perfectly for day time, and to double as an under-layer when I went skiing.
-I also had a nice pair of knitted gloves for days off.
+I had a pair of inner gloves as well as a pair of great waterproof and windproof gloves that worked perfectly for whenever I was out and when I went skiing.

 Lots of Beanies!